Same Author:

 Two of these other sites are mounted on my main website but all three are treated as an independent website:

 This website is aimed at physicians, physiologists, medical students, nurses, and other health care professionals.
-The Tutorial includes interactive diagrams and equations to make the material more interesting and more readily understood.
+The Acid-Base Tutorial includes interactive diagrams and equations to make the material more interesting and more readily understood.

 This website demonstrates how a vivid three-dimensional stereo image is created from a repeated stereo image pair.
 A collection of Stereo Art Images illustrates the technique.

-| Copyright © Dec 2009 | Magic Squares Website |
+Copyright © Mar 2010 | Magic Squares Website |